Whatsapp

 **2. (Optional) Generate an OpenAlgo API Key**

-Slash-command queries (`/orderbook`, `/positions`, etc.) execute against the OpenAlgo SDK using **your own** OpenAlgo API key, looked up server-side.
+Slash-command queries (`/orderbook`, `/positions`, and the rest) execute against the OpenAlgo SDK using **your own** OpenAlgo API key, looked up server-side by the owner username captured at pair time.
 If you haven't generated one yet:

 1. Navigate to **API Key** in the profile dropdown.